Revixxd/weather-app/README.md

 During this project I learned how to :

--fetch and use api
+- fetch and use api
--use localStorage and sessionStorage
+- use localStorage and sessionStorage

 ## Screenshots